Make soup base: In a large pot heat the oil, add the onion, garlic, leek and celery and cook for 2-3 minutes until softened, stirring frequently.

-My choice of herb was tarragon, which has a sweetish kind of, slightly aniseed like, flavour, really lifting the subtle, timid zucchini.
+Herbs: My choice of herb was tarragon, which has a sweetish, slightly aniseed flavour, really lifting the bland zucchini.
 Zucchinis, however, pair well with virtually all herbs so use your favourite.
 You could also omit the herbs altogether.

-For a non-vegan option serve with a knob of butter or sprinkle with a bit of cheese such as parmesan or another strong cheese.
+Serving: Best served hot.
 Scatter over lightly toasted seeds or croutons for crunch.
+For a non-vegan option serve with a knob of butter or sprinkle of cheese such as parmesan or another strong cheese.

 Freeze individual portions in airtight containers for up to 3 months.